 Department of Food Safety

-Topics that the department works with are effects of environmental toxins, diet and intestinal flora on health.
+The department works with topics including the effects of environmental toxins, diet and intestinal flora on health.

-The department examines environmental toxins people are exposed to, their origin, and what effects the exposure has on health.
+The department examines environmental toxins that people are exposed to, their origin, and the effects of exposure on health.
 We are exposed to environmental toxins primarily through food, which is also the most important source of nutrients, vitamins, minerals and other biologically active substances.
 The department therefore studies both positive and negative substances in food and how they affect health.

 Chemical analyses of human biological material to map how the population is exposed to environmental toxins is a central part of the department's work.
 We also map the composition of the intestinal flora in children, what factors are important for the intestinal flora, and the connection with health.
 The department has major tasks in national and international risk assessment work.